-Sex workers in Hong Kong face a mental health crisis that nobody wants to talk about.
+Sex workers in Hong Kong face a mental health crisis nobody talks about.
 They deal with trauma, stigma, isolation, and a legal system that technically allows their work but criminalizes almost everything that makes it safe.
 And when they try to access mental health support, they often face judgment, discrimination, or outright refusal of care.

 This needs to change.